ietf-wg-cellar/ebml-specification/specification.markdown

 #### maxOccurs

-Within an EBML Schema, the XPath of `@maxOccurs` attribute is `/EBMLSchema/element/@maxOccurs`.
+Within an EBML Schema, the XPath of the `@maxOccurs` attribute is `/EBMLSchema/element/@maxOccurs`.

 The maxOccurs is a non-negative integer expressing the maximum permitted number